Videos in DVD or VHS Format

 Dye Transfer Process, The Demonstrates the four basic steps of making color photographic prints using the dye transfer process.
 Fort Worth photographer Luther Smith (b.
 1950) hosts the program.
 8-minute video.
 Description source: Amon Carter Museum Teacher Resource Center

-To locate videos by artist name, click here.
-Educators can locate videos by theme by browsing through TFAO's Topics in American Representational Art.
+-- Educators, students and other viewers can locate videos by theme by browsing through TFAO's Topics in American Representational Art.

 Click here for information on how to borrow or purchase copies of VHS videos and DVDs listed in this catalogue.
 TFAO does not maintain a lending library of videos or sell videos.